International Studies (BA)

 This course provides an introduction to political economy, showing that economic processes, relations, and conditions cannot be understood independently of the broader clusters of social relations within which they embedded.
 The course addresses key theoretical and empirical concepts and approaches in political economy and uses these to explore international themes and trends.

 As a student in International Studies, you are confronted with cultural differences and the impact it has on how people understand the world.
-The course discusses the interaction between culture and politics, and the impact of globalisation on regional cultures and theoretical frameworks.
+The course discusses the interaction between culture and politics, and the impact of globalisation on regional cultures and theoretical framework.

 Practising International Studies is a 12-week consultancy project course where teams of 3rd year students analyse real life cases and problems presented by leaders from international organisations.
 Student teams use their broad multi-perspective background to come up with novel solutions and insights for these organisations.